Agent Deployment in Special Environments

 • *v1.Pod

-• *v1.Deployment, *v1.StatefulSet, *v1.DaemonSet, *v1.ReplicationController, *v1.ReplicaSet: Report as needed based on the workload type of the Pod
+• *v1.Deployment, *v1.StatefulSet, *v1.DaemonSet, *v1.ReplicationController, *v1.ReplicaSet: Report as needed based on the Pod's workload type.

 • *v1.Service